Single-gate, multipartite entanglement on a room-temperature quantum register

 Using DD sequences to control multipartite entanglement presents two critical challenges.
-First, each DD sequence is typically calibrated to generate bipartite entanglement with a single nucleus, thus requiring long, sequential gates to entangle multiple nuclear qubits.
-Second, due to the always-on spin-spin interactions within the quantum register, executing sequences of nuclear gates generally leads to unwanted rotations of all other qubits (\textit{i.e.}, crosstalk).
-Parallelized entangling gates address both of these issues; however, the design of such gates requires controlling multiple qubit interactions at the same time.
-Recent approaches to address this challenge in trapped ion and neutral atom platforms include specialized multi-qubit gates \cite{levine2019parallel, lu2019global, evered2023high} and the simultaneous implementation of multiple two-qubit gates \cite{zhu2023pairwise, grzesiak2020efficient, figgatt2019parallel}.
-These systems do not rely on DD sequences, however, and no such approach has been realized for solid-state quantum registers.
+First, each DD sequence is calibrated to generate bipartite entanglement with a single nucleus, thus requiring long, sequential gates to entangle multiple nuclear qubits.
+Second, due to the always-on spin-spin interactions within the quantum register, executing sequences of nuclear gates leads to unwanted rotations of all other qubits (\textit{i.e.}, crosstalk).
+Parallelized entangling gates address both of these issues.
+Recent approaches in trapped ion and neutral atom platforms include specialized multi-qubit gates \cite{levine2019parallel, lu2019global, evered2023high} and the simultaneous implementation of multiple two-qubit gates \cite{zhu2023pairwise, grzesiak2020efficient, figgatt2019parallel}.
+For solid-state registers operating in the strong-coupling regime (\textit{i.e.}, with hyperfine coupling frequencies larger than the electron spin's inhomogeneous linewidth), multi-qubit entangling gates can be achieved using frequency-selective conditional electron pulses \cite{waldherr2014quantum, reiner2024high, thorvaldson2025grover, edlbauer202511}.
+However, strongly-coupled registers are rare in nature, so they either need to be engineered \cite{reiner2024high,thorvaldson2025grover,edlbauer202511} or identified through screening \cite{waldherr2014quantum}.
+Their scalability is limited by the need for strong, widely spaced couplings for individual addressability.
+Weakly-coupled registers typically offer larger register sizes that enable more robust error correction and networking capabilities \cite{bradley2019ten, abobeih2022fault, chang2025hybrid}, but the sequential application of DD sequences leads to impractical gate times and errors for multi-qubit control.